brenordv/grpc-env-sensors/readme.md

 I’m used to working in projects where the system receives tons of data (readings) from various environment sensors and then decide to act, depending on what it is receiving.

-Since I have never worked with gRPC and ZODB, I decided to create this project.
+Since I have never worked with gRPC, I decided to create this project.
-The idea is simple: Use gRPC and ZODB and create a base system that could digest lots of sensor data and scale out, if necessary.
+The idea is simple: Use gRPC and create a basic system that could digest lots of environment sensor data at once (and scale out if necessary).
 The messages can be received, read and processed directly using a gRPC client or via the Flask API (which, in turn, use the gRPC client).

-Some aspects of this project (like validation and what to do with the readings received) are quite generic, since it’s not based on any business logic or real world case.
+Some aspects of this project (like validation and what to do with the readings received) are quite generic, since the system is not grounded in any real world case.
 I plan on setting up a couple of sensors with an Arduino (or a Raspberry Pi) and make it send the readings to the API.

-# Why Python, Flask and gRPC?
+# Why Python, Flask, gRPC and MongoDb?
 ## Python
 My programming language of choice.
 Easy to learn, fast to code and help is just a DuckDuckGo (or Google) search away.